 So pack that bag, make sure to include your sun block (sun cream) mosquito spray and your E-reader and you are all set (ready to go).
 Don’t forget the phrasebook and of course you can probably get on your smart phone so more space available for other things.
 I am off (leaving) this week so I will catch up with you (see you again) soon.

-Intermediate English Travel Vocabulary highlights
+Intermediate English Travel Vocabulary Words

 scorching hot – very hot